 Get your camera ready.

 There are so many beautiful things in Morocco.
-The colors, the textures, the shapes.
-Everything is so darn mesmerizing.
+If you’re wondering what Morocco is known for it’s the colors, the textures, the shapes.
+Everything in Morocco so darn mesmerizing.
 Pack your camera with an extra memory card before going to Morocco, and get ready to become instafamous.
+For some picturesque views from above, try a hot air balloon ride with a camel ride after.

 Watch Maze Runner before you land.